Anarkali Akarsha: Political career

 Anarkalli contested for the Galle District at the 2009 Southern Provincial Council Election, and on 29 October 2009, she was elected to the Southern Province Council.
 She is the youngest female councillor to date, and the sole female member on the council.

 Career as a host

 Anarkalli hosted her own TV show 'Anarkali Live' on TV Derana.
 She also hosted Derana Music Awards 2010.
 She hosted her own talk show, LIVE Sunday with Anarkalli on Swarnavahini.

+Personal life

+Anarkalli currently lives in the US and hosts a Youtube channel.